About Us

 For more on her public talks, interviews, scholarly & artistic work: https://linktr.ee/ABGodfreed

-Ann-Marie Ellmann Van Rhyn is a distinguished professional with a multifaceted career spanning various disciplines of film, creative industries, architectural design, and academia.
-She holds a Master’s in Philosophy of Research from the University of Cape Town, graduating with distinction in 2023, which underscores her dedication to scholarly excellence and innovative research.
+Ann-Marie Ellmann Van Rhyn is an award-winning scholar-artist and educator with a multifaceted career spanning various disciplines of film, creative industries, architectural design, and academia.
+She holds a Master’s in Philosophy of Research from the University of Cape Town (UCT), graduating with distinction in 2023, which underscores her dedication to scholarly excellence and innovative research.

 Her contributions to the film industry as an art assistant to directors have enriched various productions with her unique creative vision.
 As the co-founder of LEvR Creations, an architectural design service company, she has championed sustainable architectural design and permaculture, leading projects that harmonize functionality with environmental stewardship.